jessepeterson/kmfddm/docs/operations-guide.md

 ### -storage, -storage-dsn, & -storage-options

 The `-storage`, `-storage-dsn`, & `-storage-options` flags together configure the storage backend. `-storage` specifies the name of the backend while `-storage-dsn` specifies the backend data source name (e.g. the connection string).
 The optional `-storage-options` flag specifies options for the backend (if it supports them).
-If no storage flags are supplied then it is as if you specified `-storage file -storage-dsn db` meaning we use the `file` storage backend with `db` as its DSN.
+If no storage flags are supplied then it is as if you specified `-storage filekv -storage-dsn dbkv` meaning we use the `filekv` storage backend with `dbkv` as its DSN.

-#### file storage backend
+#### filekv storage backend

-* `-storage file`
+* `-storage filekv`

-Configures the `file` storage backend.
-This manages storage data within plain filesystem files and directories.
+Configures the `filekv` storage backend.
+This manages storing data within plain filesystem files and directories using a key-value storage system.
 It has zero dependencies and should run out of the box.
-The `-storage-dsn` flag specifies the filesystem directory for the database.
-The `file` backend has no storage options.
+The `-storage-dsn` flag specifies the filesystem directory for the database otherwise `dbkv` is used.
+The `filekv` backend has no options.

-*Example:* `-storage file -storage-dsn /path/to/my/db`
+*Example* `-storage filekv -storage-dsn /path/to/my/db`

 #### mysql storage backend